vluechinger/Data-Engineering-Nanodegree-Program/README.md

 - Appropriate primary keys and clustering columns for a given use case
 - NoSQL database in Apache Cassandra

-### Project 1: Data Modeling with Postgres and Apache Cassandra
+### Project 1: Data Modeling with Postgres

 - Create tables in PostgreSQL for a fictional dataset
 - Build an ETL pipeline

+### Project 2: Data Modeling with Apache Cassandra

+- create tables in Apache Cassandra for a fictional dataset
+- modeling the data for specific queries
+- completing an ETL pipeline

 ## Course 2: Cloud Data Warehouses